icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [portal](https://github.com/josevalim/portal) - A shooting fault-tolerant doors for distributed portal data-transfer application in Elixir.
 * [real world example app](https://github.com/gothinkster/elixir-phoenix-realworld-example-app) - Elixir / Phoenix implementation of [RealWorld.io](https://realworld.io/) backend specs - a Medium clone.
 * [rollex](https://gitlab.com/olhado/rollex) - Elixir library using a Pratt Parser algorithm to calculate dice rolls.
-* [rubix](https://github.com/YellowApple/Rubix) - A very simple (https://github.com/h4cc/awesome-elixir/blob/master/and barely-functioning) Ruby runner for Elixir.
+* [rubix](https://github.com/YellowApple/Rubix) - A very simple (and barely-functioning) Ruby runner for Elixir.
 * [stranger](https://github.com/cazrin/stranger) - Elixir Phoenix app to chat anonymously with a randomly chosen stranger.
 * [tilex](https://github.com/hashrocket/tilex) - Source code for Hashrocket's TIL website built with Phoenix 1.3.
 * [weather](https://github.com/tacticiankerala/elixir-weather) - A command line weather app built using Elixir.

 ## Feature Flags and Toggles
-*Libraries to manage feature toggles (https://github.com/h4cc/awesome-elixir/blob/master/AKA feature flags): ON/OFF values that can be toggled at runtime through some interface*
+*Libraries to manage feature toggles (AKA feature flags): ON/OFF values that can be toggled at runtime through some interface*

 * [flippant](https://github.com/sorentwo/flippant) - Feature flipping for the Elixir world.
 * [fun_with_flags](https://github.com/tompave/fun_with_flags) - A feature toggle library using Redis or Ecto for persistence, an ETS cache for speed and PubSub for distributed cache busting.
 Comes with a management web UI for Phoenix and Plug.
-* [molasses](https://github.com/securingsincity/molasses) - A feature toggle library using redis or SQL (https://github.com/h4cc/awesome-elixir/blob/master/using Ecto) as a backing service.
+* [molasses](https://github.com/securingsincity/molasses) - A feature toggle library using redis or SQL (using Ecto) as a backing service.

 ## Feeds
 *Libraries working with feeds like RSS or ATOM.*